riethmayer/riethmayer/README.md

 💾 I love product and tech (polyglot programmer).
 If I had a tattoo, it would be a Ruby-tattoo (my first intimate and loving relationship with programming).
-Currently I'm mostly playing with `Next.js`,`Typescript`  and `React`.
+Currently I'm mostly playing with `Python`, `Firebase`, `Typescript`  and `React`, but I also love `Go`, `Elixir` and `R`.

 📚I love reading with a 90:5:5 ratio of non-fiction to fiction (sci-fi, fantasy, history) and you need to tell me if I annoy you with book recommendations.
 Check out my [GoodReads](https://www.goodreads.com/user/show/72601141-jan-riethmayer)

 🏀 I was addicted to playing street-ball, 🛹 loved to skate, was a competitive breakdancer, hobby freestyle rapper 🎙 and Bundesliga MTG player 🃟.
 I fought 10 years for the Horde 😈 (World of Warcraft).
-I am mostly playing with my kid at the moment (and loving it).
+I am mostly playing with my kids at the moment (and loving it).

 ## Best way to reach me